korcadr/korcadr/README.md

 - 👋 Hi, I’m @korcadr
 - 👀 I’m interested in wall climbing
-- 🌱 I’m currently learning emotional intelligence
+- 🌱 I’m currently reading "Master and His Emissary"
-- 💞️ I’m looking to collaborate on fun projects
+- 💞️ I’m looking for weekend to start
-- 📫 How to reach me ..., google me

 <!---
 korcadr/korcadr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.